Lake Coeur d’Alene Fishing Trips

 They were introduced to Lake Coeur d’Alene in the early 1980’s and have successfully adapted to life in the lake.
-These chinook are known as adfluvial spawners, meaning they spawn in streams, live in the lake and complete their entire life history in freshwater.
+These chinook are known as fluvial spawners, meaning they spawn in streams, live in the lake, and complete their entire life history in freshwater.

 Northern Pike: The season for pike is May through October and during this time they tend to be quite active, chasing lures that are either cast or presented while trolling.
 These are action-packed fish that really challenge any fisher and your guide will steer you to the best techniques for the day.

 Cougar Bay and other shallow bays on the lake are popular spots to fish for northern pike.
-In the spring, underwater weeds haven’t grown much, and since pike often live in shallow water, the lack of weeds make fishing easier than later in the season.
-That said, you can fish for pike year round.
+In the spring, underwater weeds haven’t grown much, and since pike often live in shallow water, the lack of weeds makes fishing easier than later in the season.
+That said, you can fish for pike year-round.